Search the Community

 -

 Perhaps you folks know more than me on this subject, i've found this particular email on my spam that emulates the website of one of the banks on my country, i knew right away that it was a phishing link (years ago my friend did this with facebook and i learnt about it) the thing is i went to the site and wrote fake username and fake password like "myuseris" password "notyours" just for the fun of it, anyway that got me thinking, can i actually be exploited via an email with HTML code on it? and if that is so, how much of my system is compromised?
-Any way to know if chromium is actual
+Any way to know if chromium is actually being hijacked?

 -